revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

   <summary> <b>Show Answer</b></summary>
 <blockquote>

-Java is one of the most popular high level programming language.
+Java is one of the most popular high level programming languages.
 For example, its used to create mobile application like Netflix, Twitter, Spotify, and many more.
 Also, used in the server applications.

 </blockquote>
 </details>